JeffMcClintock/GMPI/README.md

 # A clean, simple audio plugin API.

 Other plugin APIs require a lot of confusing 'boilerplate' code in every plugin.
-Below are examples of how much of this overhead is required by other formats.
+Below are examples of how much of this overhead is required by other formats compared to GMPI.

 <img src="Docs/plugin_api_complexity.png" width="260"/>